Tales of the Bloodstone Lands

 Although the Bloodstone Wars brought the armies of the land together, the people remain divided.
 Each barony fared a little differently during the recent wars, and therefore everyone has their own opinion about goings-on in the north, and of the rise of the new heroes.
 The selfish and deceitful rulers Zhengyi put in place have only served to aggravate the already-volatile situation.

-The counties were of two types: the city provinces and the supply provinces.
+The provinces were of two types: the city provinces and the supply provinces.
 The city provinces of Morov, Ostel, and Polten serve primarily as trade markets and launching sites for merchant caravans, and here dwell Damara’s finest craftsmen.
 Farming is only on a small scale, and there is no raw mineral wealth here.
 These provinces are wholly dependent on the other regions to keep them from being more than simple trading communities suffering stoically in a cold frontier.

 The supply provinces of Arcata, Bloodstone, Brandiar, Carmathan, and Soravia are less densely populated than the city provinces.
 These provinces support Damara’s large-scale farmers and miners, the backbone supporting the cities’ economies.